JorgeEdson/design-patterns-with-c-sharp/README.md

 # Structure Patterns
 - **Adapter:** This pattern makes it possible to adapt the use of the same methods of different classes.
-- **Flyweight:** This pattern aims to improve performance by sharing similar characteristics without the need to instantiate new objects.
+- **Flyweight:** This pattern improves performance by sharing similar characteristics without the need to instantiate new objects.
 - **Bridge:** This pattern allows the development of objects that compose this hierarchy independently of each other.
 Decouple an abstraction from its implementation so the two can vary independently